dgilford/tcpyPI/README.md

 * carefully document the BE02 algorithm and its Python implementation, and to
 * demonstrate and encourage the use of potential intensity theory in tropical cyclone climatology analysis.

 If you have any questions, comments, or feedback, please [contact the developer](mailto:daniel.gilford@rutgers.edu) or open an [Issue](https://github.com/dgilford/pyPI/issues) in the repository.
-A paper detailing pyPI is currently [under review at Geoscientific Model Development](https://gmd.copernicus.org/preprints/gmd-2020-279/).
+A paper detailing pyPI is published [at Geoscientific Model Development](https://gmd.copernicus.org/articles/14/2351/2021/gmd-14-2351-2021.pdf).

 ## Citation
 pyPI was developed by [Daniel Gilford](https://github.com/dgilford) and has been archived on Zenodo: